radryan1979/wizardConjurer/README.md

 ```
 The only attribute the `wizard-control` directive has is the `wizard-name` attribute and it is required.
 This provides a unique named instance that is used when communicating between the directives and conjurer service.

-In your controller you will need to inject the ng-Conjurer service named `wizardServiceApi`.
+In your controller you will need to inject the wizardConjurer service named `wizardServiceApi`.
 You can then use the service to create a new named wizard and begin to set the properties:
 ```javascript
 (function(){
 	'use strict';